thekaveman/orchard-dev/Getting-Started.md

 ## Source Controlling the Module

 Now that we've scaffolded `NewModule`, we want to place its code under source control.
-We'll use TFS, but git or others would work as well.
+We'll use git, but TFS or others would work as well.

-Let's exit out of Orchard's command line program:
+Exit out of Orchard's command line program:

     orchard> exit

     e:\working\directory\OrchardDev\src\Orchard.Web>

-Notice we're still in Windows `cmd` - this is good.
-We're going to do some more indirection, and move our module folder outside of Orchard's source tree.
-This is to keep Orchard as clean and vanilla as possible.
+### Optional: Isolate the Module

+To keep Orchard as clean and vanilla as possible, and manage your own projects outside any single Orchard source, some Windows folder redirection can be employed.
 Move `NewModule` up into your original *working directory*:

-    e:\working\directory\OrchardDev\src\Orchard.Web> move Modules\NewModule ..\..\..\NewModule\Main
+    e:\working\directory\OrchardDev\src\Orchard.Web> move Modules\NewModule ..\..\..\NewModule

-Notice we moved it to `e:\working\directory\NewModule\Main` - the additional `Main` folder is for the TFS branch (and so may not be necessary if using git, etc.)

 To complete the indirection, create a *folder junction* inside the `Modules` folder, pointing up to the new module destination:

-    e:\working\directory\OrchardDev\src\Orchard.Web> mklink /j Modules\NewModule ..\..\..\NewModule\Main
+    e:\working\directory\OrchardDev\src\Orchard.Web> mklink /j Modules\NewModule ..\..\..\NewModule

-This "tricks" Orchard into believing our Module's soruce is still in the `Modules` folder in `Orchard.Web`.

-Finally, map `e:\working\directory\NewModule` to a TFS repository/team project.
+Finally, create a new git repository inside the Module directory:

+    e:\working\directory\NewModule> git init

 ## Developing the Module

-First things first, you'll need to add the module project to the `Orchard.sln` solution.
+Firstly, you'll need to add the module project to the `Orchard.sln` solution.

 Back in Visual Studio, Right-click the solution > Add > Existing Project.
 At this point, you'll be shown the file browser. **Follow the indirection**, and add the project from within `E:\working\directory\OrchardDev\src\Orchard.Web\Modules\NewModule`.
-This is important if/when you need to add references to other Orchard projects/modules from within the new module.
+This is important for maintaining project references to other Orchard projects/modules from within the new module.

 Verify everything is all good by launching your Orchard site.
 In the Dashboard > Modules you should